ambaradan/markchad/README.md

     ![markchad_install](/images/markchad_install.png)

+All releases, and the changelog information for each, are available [on this page](https://github.com/ambaradan/markchad/releases).

 ## Acknowledgements

 A big thank you goes to [Siduck](https://github.com/siduck), the main developer, and to all those who contributed to the creation of *NvChad*, without them this project could not exist.